 With every benefit there are some negative aspects also, and mobile banking is no exception.
 For financial institutions, there is less engagement with their customers or members.
-Consumers no longer have to come in to their local branch, which can create a disconnect between FI and consumer.
+Consumers no longer have to come in to their local branch, which can create a disconnect between financial institution and member or customer.

-One big, important risk that consumers should be cautious of is accessing their financial accounts on public Wi-Fi networks, such as hot spots (coffee shops, libraries, airports, etc.).
-Mobile apps are not always properly encrypted, which could result in personal, sensitive information being accessed or retrieved by someone else.
-It is important to only access your financial accounts on a secure Wi-Fi network and always check to verify a website is fully encrypted.
+One big, important risk that consumers should be cautious of is accessing their financial accounts on public Wi-Fi networks.
+These hot spots (in coffee shops, libraries, airports, etc.) are vulnerable to cybercriminals.
+Mobile apps are not always properly encrypted.
+This could result in personal, sensitive information being accessed or retrieved by someone else.
+To avoid this, access your financial accounts on a secure Wi-Fi network.
+Always check to verify a website is fully encrypted.

 Another important factor for both consumers and financial institutions to be aware of is duplicate deposits.
 Nearly half of mobile banking users have deposited a check with their mobile device in the past year and 59% of those users do so at least once a month.* When depositing checks via mobile app, it’s important for consumers to do two things:

 - Properly dispose the checks once they’ve been deposited in the account

 Not only is it important for consumers to take the necessary precautions to avoid duplicate deposits, it is important for financial institutions to have the proper fraud prevention and security measures in place to monitor digital payments.
 TrueChecks will screen for duplicate deposits and alert an institution immediately if a check has already been deposited at this FI or another.